AMERICAN RESCUE PLAN (ARP) ACT GRANTS

 The ARP Act requires that institutions prioritize students with exceptional need, such as students eligible to receive a Federal Pell Grant.
 This will be completed through a common application process at each institution.

-The American Rescue Plan (ARP) Act (HEERF III) Frequently Asked Questions:How are CRRSAA grant recipients selected?
+The American Rescue Plan (ARP) Act (also referred to as: HEERF/CRRSAA/Cares Act ) Frequently Asked Questions:How are CRRSAA grant recipients selected?

 KVCC students who are enrolled in the current semester and have financial concerns are encouraged to complete an ARP Grant application.